Lamborghini Sián FKP 37: Specifications and performance

 The power for the electric motor is stored in a supercapacitor unit instead of conventional lithium-ion batteries.
-The supercapacitor unit is integrated with the electric motor into the gearbox in order for a better weight distribution.
-Supercapacitors were chosen due to their ability to provide three times the power of a conventional lithium-ion battery of the same weight.
+The supercapacitor unit is integrated with the electric motor into the gearbox for a better weight distribution.
+A supercapacitor was chosen as it provides three times the power of a conventional lithium-ion battery of the same weight.
 The unit installed in the car is an evolution of the Aventador's starter motor and can store ten times more power than the unit it is based on.
 A regenerative braking system helps generate enough energy to recharge the supercapacitors.
 The electric motor counters the effect of deceleration and provides a power boost to the driver at speeds up to 130 km/h.
 The motor supports low-speed manoeuvres such as parking and reversing.